GelatinFrogs/MicePan-Segmentation/README.md

 - Tested on Python 3.7.3

 ## Necessary Packages
+Tested using the following package versions:
-- keras
+- keras v.
+2.2.4
-- tensorflow
+- tensorflow v.
+1.13.1
 - staintools v.
 2.1.2
-- numpy
+- numpy v.
+1.16.4
-- PIL
+- Pillow v.
+5.4.1
-- OpenCV
+- OpenCV v.
+4.1.0
-- skimage
+- scikit-image v.
+0.15.0
-- tifffile
+- tifffile v.
+2019.7.26

 ## Using the Pipeline
-- Copy H&E Images of mouse pancereas with developing cancer into the "Inputs" folder.
+- Copy H&E Images of mouse pancereas with developing cancer into the "Inputs" folder
 - From the command line, run the python script
 ```bash
 python ProcessImages.py
 ```
-- Predicted tissue masks and combined image be saved into the "Outputs" Folder
+- Predicted tissue masks and combined image will be saved into the "Outputs" folder

 ## Acknowledgements
 1: Mills, J. C., & Sansom, O. J. (2015).
 Reserve stem cells: Differentiated cells reprogram to fuel repair, metaplasia, and neoplasia in the adult gastrointestinal tract.
 Science Signaling, 8(385). doi: 10.1126/scisignal.aaa7540